Climate and Average Weather Year Round in Stockholm Sweden

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.5 months, from June 30 to September 16, with an average temperature above 56°F. The day of the year with the warmest water is August 8, with an average temperature of 62°F.
+The time of year with warmer water lasts for 2.5 months, from July 1 to September 15, with an average temperature above 57°F. The month of the year in Stockholm with the warmest water is August, with an average temperature of 62°F.

-The time of year with cooler water lasts for 4.6 months, from December 15 to May 2, with an average temperature below 40°F. The day of the year with the coolest water is March 1, with an average temperature of 34°F.
+The time of year with cooler water lasts for 4.5 months, from December 16 to May 1, with an average temperature below 40°F. The month of the year in Stockholm with the coolest water is February, with an average temperature of 34°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.